Is New Zealand expensive to visit?

 I’ve poured thousands of dollars worth of petrol into my van, racked up massive grocery bills cooking meals on the road, and borne the solo tax of booking hotel rooms alone.

-To help you plan your trip without breaking the bank, here’s my best advice on visiting New Zealand on a budget.
+To help you plan your trip without breaking the bank, here’s what you can expect to spend while visiting New Zealand, and my best advice for sticking to a budget.

 A heads up: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).